 At two weeks prior to kidding, the muscles of the ligaments on both sides of the doe will begin to soften and relax.
 During the last three to four days before labor, the udder will appear quite large as it fills with milk.
 Does that kid for the first time may not show this development until two weeks or more after kidding.
-One to two days before labor, the teats become enlarged and look full of milk, the does will begin to show signs of nervousness, pawing at the ground, acting restless and lying down.
+One to two days before labor, the teats become enlarged and look full of milk; the does will begin to show signs of nervousness: pawing at the ground, acting restless, and lying down.
 The doe will also expel a thin mucous discharge from the vulva, which will gradually become thicker as parturition approaches.
 The last 12 hours of labor may consist of continuous bleating sounds by the doe.
 The tail may be straight out or slightly elevated.
 The first several vertebrae of the spine in front of the tail head may appear to stand higher and taller than usual.

 Difficult Births (Dystocia)

-Normal presentation of the kid is 2 front legs and nose forward in a diving position.
+Normal presentation of the kid is two front legs and nose forward in a diving position.
 If there is any variation in the presentation of the kid, then the delivery will not be normal.

 Another abnormal position may include the head presenting itself, with one foot visible, and the doe straining unproductively.
-See below for additional breached positions.
+See below for additional breached positions:

 Care around the time of birth (neonatal care)

-In goats, neonatal deaths usually occurs when the doe is in poor condition during the last third of pregnancy (50 days) and the kids receive inadequate consumption of colostrum during the first six hours of life.
+In goats, neonatal deaths usually occur when the doe is in poor condition during the last third of pregnancy (50 days) and the kids receive inadequate consumption of colostrum during the first six hours of life.
 Neonatal deaths are also higher during extreme weather conditions.

 Kid care after birth (post-natal care)